The Book of Job – intensive course – august 2026

 with Assumpta, – psychologist, theologian and former nun at Sant Benet

-Date: 23 August 2025 at 10:00 – we end with breakfast on 27 August
+Registration is open now in our booking system HERE – payment due by July 1.
+Date: 22 August 2026 at 10:00 – we end with breakfast on 26 August

 Max 12 participants.
 Please note binding registration.
 Payment must be due no later than 1 July.
-Price DKK 7,600 including accommodation and catering in a single room, DKK 6,600 in a double room.
+Price DKK 7,600 including accommodation and catering in a single room, DKK 6,600 in a double room

 For registration please go to calendar